christophhart/HISE/README.md

 # HISE

+**The open source framework for sample based instruments.**

-**HISE is a cross-platform open source audio application for building virtual instruments.**
+HISE is a cross-platform open source audio application for building virtual instruments.

-It emphasizes on sampling, but includes some basic synthesis features for making hybrid instruments.
+It emphasizes on sampling, but includes some basic synthesis features for making hybrid instruments as well as audio effects.
-You can build patches, design a custom interface and compile them as VST / AU plugin or iOS app.
+You can export the instruments as VST / AU / AAX plugins or as standalone application for Windows / macOS or iOS.

 More information: